 All of these factors will need to be taken into account when purchasing life insurance for seniors.
 The best action that seniors can take is to inform themselves of the costs and options that are available to them.
 Too many seniors put off such decisions until it is too late or the cost of purchasing a desirable policy gets out of their financial range.

-In the end, the value of having good, affordable life insurance is something that should be considered as soon as possible so that the best, most affordable prices can be obtained.
+In the end, the value of having good, affordable life cover is something that should be considered as soon as possible so that the best, most affordable prices can be obtained.
 It is important for all seniors to protect the financial interests of their families in case something should happen to them.
-If life insurance is the most affordable solution, then it should be obtained as soon as it is reasonable.

 There are a lot of factors that affect the cost and premium, but when you examine these factors you’ll see that they are similar to those for younger people who buy insurance.